SokratisVidros/apicco/lib/README.md

 Apicco exposes a discovery endpoint that contains a JSON representation of all the API resources and action files and is used by SDKs (clients) upon initialization.

 The discover **GET** endpoint is mounted at `/{prefix}/discovery`.

+<a name="formatting"></a>

+#### Formatting

+Apicco can be also used for request body conversions and formatting.
+Apicco uses [Joi](https://github.com/hapijs/joi).
+That is, if the validation convert option is on (enabled by default), a string will be converted using the specified modifiers for string.lowercase(), string.uppercase(), string.trim(), and each replacement specified with string.replace().

+The converted request body can be accessed at `ctx.request.validatedBody`;

 ### Action files